- Beauty Glossary

 Does neroli oil have any aromatherapeutic benefits?

-Given neroli oil’s citrus origins, it shouldn’t be a surprise that neroli boasts a gorgeous natural scent.
+Given neroli oil’s citrus beginnings, it shouldn’t be a surprise that neroli boasts a gorgeous natural scent.
 The fragrance itself is best described as sweet and honeyed, with metallic, green and spicy facets, making it popular aromatherapy.
 Inhaling the aroma has been linked to minimising anxiety, stress and even depression.
 On a biological level, it may help stimulate serotonin production and minimise cortisol.

 How often should I be using neroli oil beauty products?